abelbakk/crappital/README.md

 I've used the following tools (there are some additional ones, but those weren't listed in the course): Git, Docker, Jenkins, Nginx, Kubernetes (through Kind), Prometheus, Grafana.

 I also attempted to use minikube, since that is included in Microsoft's default devcontainer image, but I had a lot of trouble configuring it and also ran into memory issues and just performance issues in general.
-Kind seems to consume a less resources and can boot up faster, at least in my experience.
+Kind seems to consume less resources and can boot up faster, at least in my experience.

 ## Using the devcontainer